 Contribution direct from applicant to First Bus for existing route 61, which operates on Lightship Way to be extended on a 30 minute frequency from its current finish at around 19:30/20:00 to around 23:00 Monday to Saturday to coincide with store opening hours.
 Sunday services already cover anticipated opening hours.
 This would cost between £120 and £165 per day giving a total annual cost of £37,560 - £51,645.
 This funding should be provided for 3 years.
+Now revised and increased to £91, 203

 Applicants response: As the development is for a foodstore, the patronage will be in place from the day of opening unlike for example a residential development where occupation of the development would be gradual and phased and it would take time for the altered bus service to become established.
 As such, Sainsbury's will agree to provide this contribution for the first year only.
 This will be sufficient time to establish the amended bus service and for it to become self-sustaining.
+Update: A budget of £91,203 is now agreed towards the provision of an improved bus service.